Committee for the Relief of the Black Poor

 The Committee for the Relief of the Black Poor was a charitable organisation founded in London in 1786 to provide sustenance for distressed people of African and Asian origin.
-It played a crucial role in the proposal to form a colony for black refugees in Sierra Leone.
+It played a crucial role in the proposal to form a colony for Black people in Sierra Leone.
 The work of the Committee overlapped to some extent with the campaign to abolish slavery throughout the British Empire.

 The Poor Black in 18th-century Britain

-The "Black Poor" was the collective name given in the 18th century indigent residents of the capital who were of black descent.
+The "Black Poor" was the collective name given in the 18th century to indigent residents of the capital who were of black descent.
 The Black Poor had diverse origins.
 The core of the community were people who had been brought to London as a result of the Atlantic slave trade, sometimes as slaves or indentured servants who had served on slave ships.
 The numbers of the Black Poor were increased by slaves who ran away from their owners, and found refuge in the London communities.

-From as early as 1596, Queen Elizabeth I complained about the presence of "blackamoores" in London.
+From as early as 1596, Queen Elizabeth I complained about the presence of "blackamoores" in London, ordering a decree for them to be expelled - though whether this happened is unclear.
 The Black Poor had become a rare but noticeable sight on the streets of London.
 Most of the Black Poor lived in impoverished East End parishes, such as Mile End; or in Seven Dials, near Covent Garden Market; and in the more prosperous Marylebone.
 A community took root in Paddington in West London.

 The Black Poor formed a portion of the broader Black British community predominantly employed in menial urban jobs like the vast majority of the working London population, but had prominent members such as tradesman Ignatius Sancho and writer Olaudah Equiano.
 In 1731 the Corporation of London barred "Negroes or other Blacks" from apprenticeships with any freeman of a livery company (an institution somewhere between a medieval guild and a trade union), thereby limiting opportunities for advancement in skilled trades.
 At the time, black sailors served on both Royal Navy and merchant ships.

 Pro-slavery advocates accused the Black Poor of being responsible for a large proportion of crime.
-While the broader community included some women, the Black Poor seem to have exclusively consisted of men, some of whom developed relationships with local women and often married them.
 Slave owner Edward Long criticised marriage between black men and white women.

 The numbers of Black Poor in London increased significantly in the aftermath of the American War of Independence, which occurred between 1776-1783.
 Lord Dunmore's Proclamation resulted in several thousand black slaves running away from the estates of Patriots, and they fought on the side of the British.
 At the conclusion of the war, the British transported many of these Black Loyalist soldiers to Nova Scotia, but a lot of them found their way to London.
 Historians estimate that Black Pioneers made up about half of the Black Londoners.

 In 1786, hundreds of Black Poor were receiving poor assistance.